jondot/hygen/hygen.io/docs/templates.md

 ## From & Shared Templates

 By default the body of the template is used as input to create the target file.
 By specifying a `from:` frontmatter property, we're telling `hygen` from which external file to load the body from.
 E.g. `from: shared/docs/readme.md` will tell `hygen` to load the body from `_templates/shared/docs/readme.md`.
-The body of this template is ignored.
+The body of this template is ignored:

 ```yaml
 ---